Cristiano Ronaldo is known for his million dollar twinkle toes, but in 2016 alone he generated $500 million in value for Nike.

 Instagram is such a versatile platform, which brings with it a whole host of different factors that play into how much an influencer costs.

-Aside from what you want to achieve with your influencer campaigns (which we’ll touch more on in a mo), the pricing is often dependent on some common factors:
+Aside from what you want to achieve with your influencer campaigns (which we’ll touch more on later), an influencer’s fees are often dependent on some common factors:

 [Pricing Factor 1] Number of Followers